AakashDammala/paint_cloud/readme.md

 A ROS 2 package for generating robot manipulator painting paths from 3D perception data.

-This package scans the environment using a depth camera (simulated in Gazebo), computes surface normals from the point cloud, and generates a coverage path (zig-zag pattern) for a painting end-effector.
-The path conforms to the surface curvature and aligns the end-effector orientation with the surface normals.
+## Project Overview

+**Goal**: Develop a real-time system that scans an arbitrary object, plans a coverage path adaptively, and executes the painting trajectory using a UR5-based manipulator.

+**Methodology**:
+1.  **Sense**: Use 3D LiDAR/Depth camera to scan the environment and generate a point cloud.
+2.  **Plan**: Compute surface normals (PCA), generate a 2D coverage pattern, and project it onto the 3D surface using a KD-Tree.
+3.  **Execute**: Solve Inverse Kinematics (Jacobian-based) to guide the end-effector along the planned path while maintaining surface-normal orientation.

 ## Features